Step 6: Types | Language Workshop

 So what types do we have available to us so far?

-Naturally, we have all of the primitive types we’ve added; integers, floats, characters, strings, booleans, as well as any other types you may have decided to add.
+Naturally, we have all of the primitive types we’ve added; integers, floats, characters, strings, booleans, as well as any others you may have decided to add.
 We’ll refer to these as ground types, or base types.

 But what type should lambdas have?

-- quiz on which terms are well typed
+- TODO: quiz on which terms are well typed

 Convertibility